ines/course-starter-python/docs/index.md

 ### Multiple choice questions:

-In a similar style to slide you will have code that looks like the following
+In a similar style to slides you will have code for questions that looks like the following:

 ```
 <exercise id="10" title="Fit or Predict">